utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
 After working in the Scratch Pad, you can later move your work into a workspace once you sign in.

-> **Meet the new Postman API Client.** New Postman users who download the Postman desktop app now use the Postman API Client when not connected to Postman's servers.
+> **Meet the new Postman API Client.** New Postman users who download the Postman desktop app use the Postman API Client when not signed in to Postman.
 You can use the API Client to send API requests, including HTTP, WebSocket, gRPC, and GraphQL requests.
 Postman users who have data in the Scratch Pad will continue to use the Scratch Pad when not connected to Postman's servers.
 Learn more about the [Postman API Client](/docs/getting-started/using-api-client/).

 ## Entering the Scratch Pad